PassiveLemon/tmodloader1.4-docker/README.md

 Extract the server files to your place from earlier. </br>
 </br>

-## Applying your server stuff </br>
+## Setting up your server files </br>
-Clone/download and copy and paste all of the files into your server directory excluding the Dockerfile, LICENSE, and README.md.
+Clone/download and copy and paste all of the files into your server directory excluding the Dockerfile, LICENSE, and README.md (these are not necessary).
 If it asks to overwrite, allow it. </br>

  - If you want to run the server from a windows host, edit the serverconfigwindows.txt and use the startserver.bat. </br>